tamu-edu/it-cloud-docs/src/cloud/azure/network/design.md

 Azure Firewall is a stateful firewall service that provides network and application-level protection for resources in Azure.
 It is used in the TAMU-managed network design to implement required rules to implement security controls, such as geoblocking and other targeted restrictions, and provide connectivity for non-web workloads that require public access.

-The firewall is also used to route traffic between Azure virtual networks and campus networks.
+The firewall is also used to route traffic between Azure virtual networks.

-Customers can request to have firewall rules added to the shared Azure Firewall instance to allow for secure access to their resources from the internet or other networks.
-Currently, this is a manual request and configuration process, but in the future we plan to automate this through self-service tools and integration with Azure services.
+Customers can request to have their non-HTTP/S services opened through the firewall.
+Currently, this is a manual request and configuration process, and is subject to review by IT Security & Risk, but in the future we plan to automate this through self-service tools and integration with Azure services.

 ### ExpressRoute connectivity